mcmire/personal-content--writings/source/blog/posts/minesweeper-4.md

   and uncover the space, displaying that number inside the space.
 * If none of the space's neighbors are mines, we uncover the space, displaying no number inside.
-We also uncover any neighbors that have no mine neighbors themselves, then uncover *their* neighbors that have no mine neighbors, and we keep doing this until we can't do it anymore.
+We also uncover any neighbors that have no mine neighbors themselves, then uncover *their* neighbors that have no mine neighbors, and so forth and so on.
 * If the space is a mine, then we uncover all of the mines.

 Take a moment to read over these.
 We want to keep things as simple as possible